thomasthaddeus/cityuseattle.github.io/docs/hoporhos/guide.md

 # Clone or Download

 In this part, you have 2 ways to clone GitHub repository to your local machine.
-The first one is Git Command Line and the other is GitHub Desktop.
+The first one is `Git Command Line` and the other is `GitHub Desktop`.
 You can choose anyone you're comfortable with.

 **Notice: If you have no experience with Git or GitHub, the GitHub Desktop would be better choice.**